 Day 5: To Cienfuegos via the Marshlands

-This morning we will travel east four hours to visit another Biosphere Reserve, Zapata National Park.
+Today we have a very busy day which starts with a four hour drive along the main highway as we make our way to the east side of the island.
+We stop for lunch enroute before visiting the museum devoted to the Bay of Pigs.
+From here, we enjoy a guided walk through Zapata National Park, a Biosphere Reserve.
 This is the largest and best preserved wetlands in the Caribbean.
 Located in the peninsula of the same name, the Zapata Park covers an area of over 1,930 square miles.
 The area is outstanding for the great diversity of its ecosystems, in which more than 1,000 species of plants and 37 species of reptiles.
 The diversity of bird life is also outstanding: a full 170 species of the 354 bird species reported in Cuba can be found here.
 The park is considered one of the premier bird watching destinations in the world.
-Our guide will explain the environmental and educational community program being implemented by the local authorities, as well as give us information about the local flora and fauna.
+Our local guide will explain the environmental and educational community program being implemented by the local authorities in additional to providing information about the local flora and fauna.

 Cienfuegos is one of Cuba's youngest cities, founded in 1819.
 It has a vibrant youthful population and diverse architecture of neo-classical buildings.
-We begin our day with a drive to the Cienfuegos Botanical Gardens which dates back to 1899 followed by a visit to the Palacio de Valle- an architectural jewel which was originally a private residence of a wealthy sugar baron followed by lunch in a private restaurant.
-After lunch we enjoy the city's highlights including Plaza Marti, the Cathedral and the Tomas Terry theatre.
-Overnight in Cienfuegos.
+We start our day by meeting a local historian and enjoy the city's highlights, including a walking tour passing by the Plaza Marti, the Cathedral and the Tomas Terry theater.
+We drive to lunch before visiting the Palacio de Valle - an architectural jewel which was originally a private residence of a wealthy sugar baron.

 Day 7: Social Cuba, Colonial Trinidad (UNESCO)

-This morning we visit a Cuban Maternity Home, of which there are many throughout the country.
-These homes were designed to give expecting mothers a place where they can go to receive professional health care around the clock in a homelike environment.
-From here, we have an opportunity to learn Cuban Percussion led by David Lopez Garabito who has toured with the group Hecho en Cuba (Made in Cuba).
+Today, we have an opportunity to learn Cuban percussion led by David Lopez Garabito who has toured with the group Hecho en Cuba (Made in Cuba).
 After working up an appetite, we enjoy our lunch in town.

 Today we leave for Santa Clara city located right in the center of Cuba.
 The city was founded in 1689 and was the battlefield for one of the most important victories of Fidel Castro's guerrilla war against the dictatorship of Fulgencio Batista in 1958.
 Commander 'Che' Guevara was the undisputed leader and hero of the so-called 'Batalla de Santa Clara'.